Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 The Executive Summary

-Who this is for: Founders, consultants, and agency leaders between $60K–$100K/month with 5–10 team members who only notice problems when someone quits, clients complain, or conflict explodes.
+Who this is for: Founders, consultants, and agency leaders at $60K–$100K/month with 5–10 team members who only see problems when someone quits, clients complain, or conflict blows up.

-The Team Health Blindspot Problem: Ignored early signals like communication drops, quality variance, deadline slips, energy decline, and sick-day spikes compound into $76,600+ direct costs and $111,600–$215,000 crises from rushed replacements, founder rework, and damaged client accounts.
+The Team Health Blindspot Problem: Ignored signals like communication drops, quality variance, deadline slips, energy decline, and sick-day spikes quietly stack into $76,600+ direct costs and $111,600–$215,000 crises from rushed replacements, founder rework, and damaged client accounts.

-What you’ll learn: The 10-Signal Team Health Framework (5 individual, 5 team dynamic signals), the Traffic Light System (green, yellow, red zones), and advanced diagnostics like response-time patterns, volunteer-to-assigned ratios, and 1-on-1 depth tests.
+What you’ll learn: The 10-Signal Team Health Framework (5 individual, 5 team dynamic signals), the Traffic Light System (green, yellow, red), and diagnostics like response-time patterns, volunteer-to-assigned ratios, and 1-on-1 depth tests.

 Time to implement: Run a 15-minute weekly check, spend 10 minutes on individual signals and 3–5 minutes on team dynamics, then allocate 1–3 hours over the next 1–2 weeks for targeted interventions based on yellow or red-zone readings.